na-na-hi/renget/archive/crustcrunchJB.md

 !!! danger KNOWN ISSUES:
 	Claude 2.1 likes to wrap the prose in asterisks.
 If you do not want him to do this, simply edit the asterisks out of your chat history until he gets the hang of it.
 Properly formatted example dialogue helps with this as well.
 Hopefully v4 will fix this.
 	If your responses are getting cut off, this is likely an issue with your proxy.
 Make sure your "Max Response Length (tokens)" (set to 800 by default) does not exceed your proxy's "maxOutputTokensAnthropic" setting.
+	I noticed a small typo in v4 - I had <mainContext> in the Main Prompt instead of <chat_history>.
+This was fixed 12/5/23.

 ***